Local 10 News catches up with Miami mayoral candidate Eileen Higgins

 MIAMI — Miami-Dade Commissioner Eileen Higgins is among the 13 candidates running for Miami mayor on Nov.
 4.

 Higgins, a graduate of the University of New Mexico and Cornell University, has experience as an engineer and as a marketing executive.
-She also served in the Peace Corps and as a foreign service officer for the State Department.
+She said participating in an exercise to write her own obituary steered her toward public service.

 In 2018, voters elected the registered Democrat who lives in Downtown Miami to serve as a county commissioner.
 She represents District 5, which includes Brickell, Downtown Miami, Little Havana, and the industrial Miami River area.